ordina-jworks/ordina-jworks.github.io/_posts/2017-10-18-Ordina-Architecture-Kata.md

 ## Viewpoints

 Views help you to make architectural decisions.
+Bart explained the different views with sharp-cut examples.

 __Context View__ — Describes the relationships, dependencies and interactions between the system and its environment.
 Added in the second print of the book.